Uniform inference for value functions: Inference

 In case an $L_p$ statistic is used (with $p < \infty$), we restrict the space of allowable functions.
 In order to ensure that $L_p$ statistics are well-defined we make the assumption that the measure of $X$ is finite.
 While stronger than the assumption used for the supremum statistic, it is sufficient to ensure that the $L_p$ statistics of the value function are finite.
 This assumption also has the advantage of providing an easy-to-verify condition based on the objective function $f$, rather than the more direct, but less obvious condition $\psi(f) \in L_p(m)$.
 Lifting this restriction would require some other restriction on the objective function $f$ that is sufficient to ensure the value function is $p$-integrable.\footnote{We attempted to show $p$-integrability by assuming that $f$ is bounded and integrable (note that this would imply $f$ is $p$-integrable in $\gr A$), but were unable to show that this implies that the value function is integrable (in $X$).
 Note that if one were able to show that $f$ is bounded and integrable, then the elegant results in \citet[Section 3]{Kaji19} would apply for the purposes of verifying Assumption~\ref{A:estimator}.}

-Given assumption~\ref{A:estimator} and the derivatives of the last section, the asymptotic distribution of test statistics applied to the value function is straightforward. \begin{thm} Under Assumption~\ref{A:estimator}, for $j \in \{1, \ldots 4\}$,
+Given assumption~\ref{A:estimator} and the derivatives of the last section, the asymptotic distribution of test statistics applied to the value function is straightforward. \begin{thm} Under Assumption~\ref{A:estimator},

-\end{thm} This theorem is abstract and hides the fact that the limiting distributions may depend on features of $\lambda_j$ and $f$.
+where for $j \in \{1, \ldots 4\}$, $\lambda_j$ are defined in~\eqref{lambdas_abstract} and $\lambda_{jf}'$ are defined in Theorems~\ref{thm:supnorm_stats} and~\ref{thm:lpnorm_stats}. \end{thm} This theorem is abstract and hides the fact that the limiting distributions may depend on features of $\lambda_j$ and $f$.
 Therefore it is only indirectly useful for inference.
 A resampling scheme is the subject of the next section.

+The delta method as used in Theorem~\ref{thm:asymptotic} is tailored to arguments that have weak limits in the space $\ell^\infty(\gr A)$, which is an intrinsic feature of the delta method.
+That implies some limitations on the type of functions that may be considered.
+For example, functions estimated using kernel methods do not converge to a weak limit as assumed in Assumption~\ref{A:estimator}.
+One can in general only show the stochastic order of the sequence $r_n(f_n - f)$, and methods for uniform inference must shown using something other than the delta method.
+We leave uniform inference for value functions based on less regular estimators to future research.

-Our bootstrap technique ahead is tailored to resampling under the null hypothesis that $\lambda_j(f) = 0$.
+Our bootstrap technique ahead is designed for resampling under the null hypothesis that $\lambda_j(f) = 0$.
 We assume that when $j = 1$ or $j = 3$ (that is, conventional two-sided statistics are used), the statistics are used to test the null and alternative hypotheses

 Meanwhile, when $j = 2$ or $j = 4$ (the one-sided cases) we assume the hypotheses are